SciCatProject/scitacean/docs/index.rst

 - File upload and download utilities.

 While Scitacean provides access to a lower level interface similar to Pyscicat, it only supports a small subset of the SciCat API.
-Consider using Pyscicat if you need to access, e.g. sample metadata, proposals, job information, etc.
+Consider using Pyscicat if you need to access data that is not exposed through Scitacean.

 .. include:: user-guide/installation.rst